 not have "Clicked."
 If not, it will activate the "No Action Timeout Activity" activity and then mark the action as complete.

-In addition to the action, the Mandrill.ashx webhook has been updated to evaluate any events that occur for the email that was
+In addition to the action, the Mailgun.ashx and TwilioSendGrid.ashx webhooks have been updated to evaluate any events that occur for the email that was

 sent.
-When it receives an event, it will attempt to find the corresponding workflow action and update the workflow action's "Email Status"
+When the webhook receives an event, it will attempt to find the corresponding workflow action and update the workflow action's "Email Status"

 activity attribute and then activate any configured activities.